Green Bay Packers' Tramon Williams takes shot at Chicago Bears' Mitchell Trubisky after win

 CLICK HERE TO GET THE FOX NEWS APP

-Williams is in his second season with Green Bay.
+Williams is in his second season of his second stint with Green Bay.
 He played all 16 games last season and had 54 total tackles.
+He previously played with the Packers from 2007 to 2010.